Gain a clear, detailed understanding of Luna Modeler’s interface. This guide will introduce you step by step to each core UI component.

 6. Line modes

-In Luna Modeler it is possible to switch between two modes of line drawing.
-Simple and Detailed.
+In Luna Modeler it is possible to switch between four line modes.

 Detailed